 When making a summer lawn care plan, it’s best to think of the season in phases: Early, mid, and late summer.
 How you care for your lawn varies according to the phase.
 For example treating for pests like grubs, is best done in the early summer before they have a chance to become established and damage the roots of your grass.
 A typical summer lawn care schedule to keep your lawn green in summer heat might look like this:

-Early Summer Lawn Care
+Early Summer Lawn Care Tips

-- Treat for pests and weeds.
+- Treating for summer pests and weeds.
 Your lawn care company can apply weed control only when and where it’s needed.
 This will ensure you kill the weeds without harming the surrounding grass.
 Also be on the lookout for pests seen in the summer months.
 Not all insects will damage your lawn.
 Proper identification of lawn pests such as grubs and turf caterpillars is important.
 Look for feeding symptoms throughout the summer.
 If you see unusually high feeding activity or if your lawn begins to wilt in patches or form bare patches, call you lawn care company immediately as it could be signs of an insect infestation.

-Mid-Summer Lawn Care
+Mid-Summer Lawn Care Tips

 - Water deeply.
 Ensure that the grass is getting at least one inch of water per week.